RMIT-Ace/SolarSysCodeAlong/docs/01-BasicEntity.md

 Apple asks that you must inform this to the users and get their permission first.

 ![](res/xcode-privacy-usage.png)

-# Github Branches
-This code-along comes with many exercises.
-Each exercise has a starting point, and its next milestone steps - each in its own 'branch'.
-For example, for our first exercise, 01-BasicEntity, you will see a branch '01-BasicEntity', then, '01-BasicEntity1' and so on.

-You are free to navigate and explore these exercises the way you like.
-For the curious ones, you can switch to the end milestone of each exercise, build and deploy, play with it, then walk throught the source code.
-Or, if you are feeling brave, you can swith to the beginning branch and try to code your way to the solution.

 # Test Run
 Just as this is our first exercise, let's test building and running on the actual iPhone.